Colorful Strips: Abstract

 \section{Abstract}

-Given a planar point set and an integer $k$, we wish to color the points with $k$ colors so that any axis-aligned strip containing enough points contains all colors.
-The goal is to bound the necessary size of such a strip, as a function of $k$.
-We show that if the strip size is at least $2k{-}1$, such a coloring can always be found.
-We prove that the size of the strip is also bounded in any fixed number of dimensions.
-In contrast to the planar case, we show that deciding whether a 3D point set can be 2-colored so that any strip containing at least three points contains both colors is NP-complete.

-We also consider the problem of coloring a given set of axis-aligned strips, so that any sufficiently covered point in the plane is covered by $k$ colors.
-We show that in $d$ dimensions the required coverage is at most $d(k{-}1)+1$.
+We study the following geometric hypergraph coloring problem: given a planar point set and an integer $k$, we wish to color the points with $k$ colors so that any axis-aligned strip containing sufficiently many points contains all colors.
+We show that if the strip contains at least $2k{-}1$ points, such a coloring can always be found.
+In dimension $d$, we show that the same holds provided the strip contains at least $k(4\ln k +\ln d)$ points.
+We also consider the dual problem of coloring a given set of axis-aligned strips so that any sufficiently covered point in the plane is covered by $k$ colors.
+We show that in dimension $d$ the required coverage is at most $d(k{-}1)+1$.

-Lower bounds are given for the two problems.
 This complements recent impossibility results on decomposition of strip coverings with arbitrary orientations.

-Finally, we study a variant where strips are replaced by wedges.
+From the computational point of view, we show that deciding whether a three-dimensional point set can be 2-colored so that any strip containing at least three points contains both colors is NP-complete.
+This shows a big contrast with the planar case, for which this decision problem is easy.